pm7y/ko-table/README.md

 After looking around I couldn't find a simple and clean way of making html tables pageable and sortable using knockoutjs.
 This is what I came up with.
 You might find it useful too.

 ## Usage ##
-There is a demo page in the src which has a fairly expansive example of usage.
+Please download the source solution and look at the demo page which has several examples of usage.
 In a nutshell though here is what you need to do...

 Here is an example of what it looks like with a bog standard, bootstrap styled, table.
 To achieve this refer to the html and javascript below.